Available in Classic and VPC

 - When Disclosure is selected, the list of folders/files stored in the bucket is disclosed.
 Whether to disclose each file can be set when uploading the file.

-- If necessary, grant the bucket use permissions to other accounts and click the [Next] button.
+- If necessary, grant the bucket use permissions to other accounts and click [Next].

-- Only the account that completed the Object Storage subscription request can be added.
+- Only the account that completed the Object Storage subscription can be added.

-- You can optionally grant bucket list view, file upload, and access control list (ACL) view and edit permission.
+- You can optionally grant bucket list view, file upload, and Access Control List (ACL) view and edit permissions.

-Once encryption is set, it can't be canceled, and the following features can't be used.
+Once encryption is set, it cannot be cancelled, and the following features cannot be used:

 - Buckets with the encryption in place can only be created from the console.